 Saying that air gapping a system is anything but the most secure and invulnerable way to protect data is bound to burst some bubbles.
 After all, this is the gospel truth among IT professionals who live in a world of clean, sanitized, statistics that don’t always account for how dirty the real world can be.

-The truth is that a corporate or personal data store doesn’t magically transform into an impenetrable fortress as soon as it’s air gapped.
+The truth is that a corporate or personal data store doesn’t magically transform into an impenetrable fortress as soon as it’s air-gapped.

 Or is there?

-While everyone’s laser-focused on James Bond-style vulnerabilities that use cellular communications or even the power lines themselves to transmit data between two air gapped systems, these are generally theoretical scenarios that would still be extremely difficult to apply to modern technology.
+While everyone’s laser-focused on James Bond-style vulnerabilities that use cellular communications or even the power lines themselves to transmit data between two air-gapped systems, these are generally theoretical scenarios that would still be extremely difficult to apply to modern technology.

 Perhaps the goal is profit instead of espionage.
 Then the task for the hacker becomes even more straightforward.
-Just introduce some ransomware that installs itself quietly into every thumb drive it comes into contact with and you’re set!
+Just introduce some ransomware that installs itself quietly into every thumb drive it comes into contact with, and you’re set!

-What I’m trying to say here is that it shouldn’t be used as the method to protect your data, but rather an extra step in the process.
+I’m trying to say here that it shouldn’t be used as the method to protect your data, but rather an extra step in the process.
 Air gapping should be only one cog in the machine that protects everything.

 It also involves other preventative measures, such as:

-To put things as briefly as possible: Don’t let air gapping be the teddy bear you hug at night to sleep well.
+To put things briefly as possible: Don’t let air gapping be the teddy bear you hug at night to sleep well.
 Be ceaselessly vigilant of security risks and the possibility that the data store may still be vulnerable.